kattn/Master/notes/literatureResearch.md

 - The initial history matrix(matrix of data-vectors) was "cleaned" by removing outlier vectors with a significance factor alpha_1.
 Alpha_2 was used for future outlying vectors
 - Has a table of reasons for changes in vectors and corresponding change conditions
 - Resulted in 0.40% False Positive Rate(FPR) and 71.43% true positive rate(TPR)
-- Method removes wather impact on burst detection
+- Method removes weather impact on burst detection
 - Method is good on small data sets, vs bigger data sets required by other data-driven methods
 - Parameters alpha_1, alpha_2 and size of the detection window decieds the results(FPR/TPR) of the method.
 - Has two undetectable outliers